 The adopted GUI makes use of eight icons on the display: three proactive actors (one patient, one medical doctor and one nurse); four reactive actors (one monitor, one PCA device and two databases in use at the hospital); and the uPAIN system represented by a cloud.
 The adopted GUI should be obvious and intuitive to the stakeholders and thus, with the exception of the cloud and the databases, we opted for "concrete" icons.
 When real-world objects are represented in an icon ("concrete" icon), individuals are likely to find it more meaningful, are often familiar with the items depicted, and find it easy to make links between what is shown in the icon and the function it is supposed to represent [20].
 To symbolize the uPain system (a concept which is difficult to materialize and to represent), we chose a cloud which constitutes an "abstract" icon.
 Forming strong systematic relations between icons and functions is very important, particularly when there are no pictorial alternatives for a given icon function [21].
 To represent the uPain system we wanted an icon that emphasized its pervasive and wireless nature.
 Databases are also represented through an "abstract" icon which is a standard way to represent software-technology databases.
 We also opted for uniform icons in terms of size because we wanted to avoid stakeholders focusing on some of the icons and not others due to size differences; we wanted them to have, at the first glance, the notion of the whole GUI.
-On the other hand, the real sized PDA is the bigger element and the only one which detaches from
+On the other hand, the real-sized PDA is the biggest element and the only one that detaches from the GUI in terms of size, in order to improve the legibility of its contents.